webdriverio/webdriverio/docs/guide/testrunner/frameworks.md

 If you want to use Cucumber set the `framework` property to cucumber, either by adding `framework: 'cucumber'` to the [config file](/guide/testrunner/configurationfile.html) or by adding `-f cucumber` to the command line.

 Options for Cucumber can be given in the config file with cucumberOpts.
 Check out the whole list of options [here](https://github.com/webdriverio/wdio-cucumber-framework#cucumberopts-options).

+To get up and running quickly with Cucumber have a look on our [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate) project that comes with all step definition you will probably need and allows you to start writing feature files ride away.